 Job interviews are no walk in the park, and not all interview questions are created equally.
 Some will be more challenging than others and it may seem like hiring managers are out to trick or stump interviewees.
-That isn’t usually the case; the process they set up is an opportunity to gain the information they need to evaluate if you, the candidate, is a match for the position and for the company.
+That isn’t usually the case; the process they set up is an opportunity to gain the information they need to evaluate if you, the candidate, are a match for the position and for the company.

 Tell me about yourself.